CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 ### Signals
 ##### `target_reached`
 Indicates that we reached our target position.
 The `target_position` variable is cleared before the signal is emitted.
 The previous target position is given as a signal argument, just in case it is needed.

+##### `error_microposition_loop`
+There is an observed issue with the *KinematicDriver*, where it will consistently undershoot and overshoot it's target position.
+This results in an infinite loop of the driver's body rapidly vibrating back and forth in microscopic steps.
+When we detect this occurrence, the `error_microposition_loop` signal is fired along with the current target position.
+This gives us an opportunity to handle the problem when it occurs.

+Exactly why and where this happens is harder to pin down.
+I've noticed that it tends to happen at the intersection of edges - the edge of a navigation mesh that lies along a y-height difference-edge.
+I suspect it's got something to do with the interaction between the driver body's collision model, the *KinematicDriver*'s floating stuff, and where the navigation mesh seems to think we are.
+It doesn't seem to happen as often with drive bodies that have smooth collision models (i.e. NOT SQUARES) so I recommend using something like a capsule or cylinder.